 The Capstone course gives students the opportunity to work on real-world projects with tech companies in the Bay Area and Silicon Valley, or with an academic organization on a research project.
 The course is similar to an internship, but with the added bonus of academic guidance and access to the department’s resources.
 It’s a great way for students to apply classroom knowledge in a practical setting, and to make contacts in the industry as graduation nears.

 Capstone projects begin in August and January.
 At the beginning of the semester, potential sponsors pitch projects.
-Students form teams and begin the software development process.
-Guided by both faculty and the industry sponsors, students work on their capstone project 12-20 hours a week for 15 weeks.
-Students often express how much they learn in this intense course, and many obtain jobs with the company they work with or from contacts they make.
-For example, many of our students have been hired as engineers following their capstone projects with SnapLogic.
+Students form teams of 3 to 5 members and begin the software development process.
+Guided by faculty, industry, and non-profit sponsors, students work on their capstone project 10-15 hours a week for 15 weeks.
+Students gain the experience and confidence to land the jobs that they want doing what they love.
+Some obtain jobs with the company they work with or from the contacts they make — jump-starting their careers even before putting on their caps and gowns.

 Students developed game-like Kinect software that allows patients suffering from stroke, back pain, sports injuries, and other conditions to do physical therapy at home.